Intro to Designer Pro Concepts and Dos & Don'ts

 - Unless you’re a legit design ninja, we highly recommend that you avoid absolute positioning and the Translate X & Y boxes.
 The misuse of these functions are among the most common reasons for content getting cut off on mobile.

-- Never set both minimum and maximum width together, and, as a general rule of thumb, we strongly suggest not setting a max height unless you really know what you’re doing.
+- Never set both minimum and maximum widths or heights together, and, as a general rule of thumb, we strongly suggest not setting a max height unless you really know what you’re doing.

 Minimum or maximum widths are generally pretty safe — especially max widths on image elements (such as logos) — but make sure you check tablet and mobile views if you use them.